ho-tonym/portfolio/src/notes.md

+if you pass style like spring- you need to ...spread it

 - useTtransition first arg is the thing that it looks at to change, second needs a key for each array item, or obj, else it can be null. so if first arg isnt a bool you need it

 - the item in